thesofproject/sof/tools/plugin/README.md

 ```
 The command line is parsed as follows:
 - "sof" is the plugin name
-- "sof-plugin" is the topology name.
+- "sof-plugin" CONFLICT is the topology name.
 The "sof-" prefix and ".tplg" suffix will be appended by the plugin
 - "1" is the PCM ID for render/capture
 - "default": The first default is the card name
 - "default": The second default is the device name
 - "48k2c16b" is the config name for 48K, stereo, 16bit

-This renders audio to the sof-pipe daemon using the sof-plugin topology playback PCM ID 1.
+This renders audio to CONFLICT  the sof-pipe daemon using the sof-plugin topology playback PCM ID 1.
 The above example needs to be 48k as example pipe has no SRC/ASRC.

 Likewise